 Matching sarongs or linen shirts for the bridal party.
 Instead of traditional bridesmaid dresses, give everyone a matching sarong in your wedding color scheme.
 It photographs cohesively and everyone actually wears it again.

-According to Destination Wedding Details, light, breathable fabrics like linen and cotton are essential for tropical settings.
+Destination Wedding Details makes clear that light, breathable fabrics like linen and cotton are essential for tropical settings.
 Skip anything heavy, structured, or dry-clean-only.

 Food, Drinks, and Entertainment Ideas That Feel Anything But Ordinary